astros-lab/ASTRO/README.md

 ## ASTRO
-This is a silly bot I have decided to make for simple tests on discord.
+This is a silly bot I have decided to make for the [Circuit Maker 2 Discord Server](https://discord.com/invite/WvPKJT5sKt)

-Commands range from creating text and decoders in the Roblox game **Circuit Maker 2** to creating bubble wrap text in Discord and converting to binary
+Commands range from converting images and videos to save strings for the game Roblox game **Circuit Maker 2** to handling binary

-#### THIS IS A WORK IN PROGRESS